Jeenix/info-sec/linux_bash_commands.md

 `ls -la` list all  </br>
 `cat` #concatenate command, reads data from the file and gives output  </br>
 `su [username]` switch user </br>
+run `strings`  on the file to see the text inside a binary or data file </br>
+`ps` Process Status, used to view information about active processes on the system.
+`ps -edf` Process Status,  to display information about all processes, including those that belong to other users, include the processes that are running as daemons (background processes) and display a full format listing.

 ### Extract files
 `tar -zxvf filename` extract file to currect directory  </br>